openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 	// conditions holds information of the current state of the istio-csr agent deployment.
 	Conditions *metav1.Condition `json:"conditions,omitempty"`

-	// generatedIstioCSRConfig holds information about the clusterissuer/issuer created
-	// by the controller or user required by the istio-csr agent.
-	GeneratedIstioCSRConfig []IstioCSRConfig `json:"generatedIstioCSRConfig,omitempty"`
+	// istioCSRImage is the name of the image and the tag used for deploying istio-csr.
+	IstioCSRImage string `json:"istioCSRImage,omitempty"`

 	// istioCSRGRPCEndpoint is the service endpoint of istio-csr made available for user
 	// to configure the same in istiod config to enable istio to use istio-csr for